-The Fortran 95 standard defines the DATE_AND_TIME(3i) function, and its use is recommended when using the MIPSpro Fortran 90 compiler.
+The MIPSpro FORTRAN 77 compiler supports the TIME intrinsic function and the MIPSpro 7 Fortran 90 compiler does not.
+The Fortran 95 standard defines the DATE_AND_TIME(3I) function, and its use is recommended when using the MIPSpro 7 Fortran 90 compiler.

-4.3.2 DATA Statement Initialization Differences
+4.4.2.2 DATA Statement Initialization Differences